markmoxon/aviator-source-code-bbc-micro/README.md

 This repository contains source code for Aviator on the BBC Micro, with every single line documented and (for the most part) explained.

 You can build the fully functioning game from this source.
-One release is currently supported: the version from the Complete BBC Micro Games Archive at bbcmicro.co.uk.
+One variant is currently supported: the version from the Complete BBC Micro Games Archive at bbcmicro.co.uk.

 It is a companion to the [aviator.bbcelite.com website](https://aviator.bbcelite.com), which contains all the code from this repository, but laid out in a much more human-friendly fashion.